ImranR98/SnapSpace/README.md

 1. Build `models` module: `npm run build-models`.
 2. Build `server` module: `npm run build-server`.
 3. Build `client` module: `npm run build-client`.
+To perform all steps in one command, use `npm run build`.

 ### Running
-Once all modules have been built, use `npm start` to launch the server.
+Once all modules have been built, use `npm server` to launch the server.

+### Other
+Use `npm start` to install dependencies, build each component, and start the server, using a single command.